 We have found that homemade T-shirts tend to make larger blocks than commercially printed T-shirts.
 If you have these huge blocks, it will have two effects on your quilt.
 First, these blocks will typically be place in one of the outside corners of the quilt.
 Second, the size of the block will make it stand out from the other blocks.
 This is when you need to go back and answer some of the other questions above.

-What else is in the Quilt?
+What Else Is In the Quilt?

 If you were using many homemade T-shirts (like shirts with photos transferred onto them and other memory type items), the homemade T-shirts would fit in nicely.
 If all your T-shirts are of one style, of one type or theme, your homemade T-shirt might stick out.